Fundraising Workflow

 03

 Adaptive proposals.
-When investor outcomes change the plan, Coach suggests the update instead of making you rebuild it.
+When logged outcomes or blockers change the plan, Coach suggests the update instead of making you rebuild it.

 Why most founders stall after the deck is done

 The deck is finally ready, then the calendar is empty.
-Who goes first, when do you follow up, and what changes after the first pass?
-Raise Plan turns that blank calendar into a cadence.
+What proof still needs work, what outreach prep comes next, and what changes after feedback lands?
+Raise Plan turns that blank space into an operating plan.

 Who it's for

-Founders whose deck is close enough to share and who need to run the raise without inventing the process every Monday.
+Founders whose deck is close enough to share, but who shouldn't have to invent the raise process every Monday.

 If the analysis still shows a deal-breaker, fix that first.
 The plan works best when the deck will not create preventable objections.